 2007 Lifetime Achievement Awardee

-Susan Dawson is a certified judge and teacher of embroidery with the National Academy of Needlearts (NAN) as well as a Master Craftsman with the Embroiderers’ Guild of America’s (EGA).
-She served as the Director of Judging Certification 1993-98 for NAN.
+Susan Dawson is certified by the National Academy of Needlearts (NAN) as a judge and teacher, and is a Master Craftsman with the Embroiderers’ Guild of America (EGA).
+She served as NAN’s Director of Judging Certification from 1993 to 1998.

-During her tenure she organized The Exemplary, a well regarded annual embroidery exhibit, and wrote the text for the NAN Judging Certification program that is still in use.
-She continues her work with NAN as a Director Emeritus and Counselor for the Teacher Certification Program.
+During her tenure she organized The Exemplary, NAN’s annual embroidery exhibition.
+She continued her work with NAN as a Director Emeritus and Counselor for the Teacher Certification Program.
 She also served for a decade as a judge for EGA’s Master Craftsman program in the silk and metal area.
-In 1993 Susan received one of the first Educator’s Award of Exellence from EGA.
+In 1993 Susan received one of the first Educator’s Award of Excellence from EGA.

 In over 30 years of embroidering Susan has designed and stitched well over 200 original embroideries and has created a more than equal number of study pieces, patterns and adaptations.
 Susan’s embroidery has been receiving public recognition regularly for more than twenty years through exhibit awards, acquisition into permanent collections (including the EGA and the NAN collections), and by its inclusion in four books.